General Social Sciences

 |Race/Ethnicity||Number of Grads|

-Social Sciences appeals to people across the globe.
-About 3.1% of those with this major are international students.
+Students from other countries are interested in Social Sciences, too.
+About 2.5% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea